moehriegitt/hob3l/README.md

 This only needs to be done once (even when switching compilation targets).
-The font files are not deleted even with `make distclean` or similar, so now the compilation goes on normally:
+The font files are not deleted even with `make distclean` or similar (only `make font-clean` and `make zap` remove them), so now the compilation goes on normally:

 ```
     make clean